πPublishing & Custom Domains

 Option 1: Manually add DNS records

-You can configure your custom domain manually by adding the provided CNAME
+You can configure your custom domain manually by adding the provided CNAME and TXT records to your DNS.

 Open your DNS provider